Cataracts, a leading cause of blindness, gradually cause vision to become blurry or distorted which can drastically impact your lifestyle.

 What to Expect: Treatment Timeline

-Cataract surgery is an outpatient procedure that takes less than a half hour to perform on each eye.
+Cataract surgery is an outpatient procedure that takes less than 15 minutes to perform on each eye.
 Your treatment will be performed by one of our board-certified ophthalmologists at a medical facility located near our practice.

 Preparing for Treatment